bmwcarit/ramses/doc/sphinx/viewer.rst

 The logic engine is automatically updated (:cpp:func:`ramses::LogicEngine::update()`) before a new frame is drawn or before a screenshot is stored.
-In batch mode (:option:`ramses-logic-viewer --exec` :option:`ramses-logic-viewer --exec-lua`) it's sometimes useful to explicitly update the logic engine state by calling ``rlogic.update()``:
+In batch mode (:option:`ramses-viewer --exec` :option:`ramses-viewer --exec-lua`) it's sometimes useful to explicitly update the logic engine state by calling ``rlogic.update()``:

 .. code-block:: lua